camarman/transition-dynamics-lscdm/README.md

     python3 -m pip install matplotlib numpy scipy

-## Citation
+## Attribution

-If you find this code useful in your research, please [cite](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.109.103522)
+If you find this code useful in your research, please cite our [research](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.109.103522)

 BibTeX Format: